#1 Disrespecting the dead

 On a side-note, I can only imagine the people playing this AR game look like absolute losers in the eyes of anybody passing by.

-#5 The quality is kind of low for a movie
+#5 Ordinal Scale’s quality is low for a movie

 The increased budget and greater focus a movie typically enjoys is an opportunity to improve the quality of the animation, which just isn’t the case here.
 The movie looks generally on par with the show, yet it falls short in terms of creativity and directing.
 None of the areas look as imaginative as some of the better moments of the anime series and especially the boss monsters, at least those that aren’t just flat-out recycled, look really phoned, with nothing as cool as the Gleam Eyes or Skull Reaper making an appearance.
 The fight scenes are also kind of meh compared to some of the better battles from the show, certainly a whole lot less memorable.
 Even the final encounter between wonder boy Kirito and Edgelord Eiji is over in a few seconds and doesn’t look anywhere near as interesting as, say, Yuuki’s fight with Asuna in the Mother Rosario arc.